hynodeva/reaper/README.md

 Reaper is commonly used for scrypt mining.

-Reaper works on both ATI and Nvidia GPUs.
+Reaper works on all GPUs which support OpenCL.
+Currently you can obtain OpenCL libs for Intel, AMD, and Nvidia devices.
 Although ATI GPUs appear to be way more efficient, many types of GPU remain untested.

 How to use
 ----------